 The average U.S. household spends more than $2,200 yearly on energy bills, with about half of that for heating and cooling, according to the U.S. Department of Energy (DOE).
 As a large portion of that energy is wasted, making your home more energy efficient will pay big dividends.

-With only a couple weekends of work, these three simple low-cost DIY projects can significantly reduce your home heating and cooling costs, freeing up money year after year so you can take vacations or do other fun activities.
+With only a couple weekends of work, these three simple low-cost DIY projects can significantly reduce your home cooling costs, freeing up money year after year so you can take vacations or do other fun activities.
 Best of all, the three actions work together to not only reduce your utility bills, but to make your home more comfortable year-round.

 1. Add insulation

 Chances are your home lacks sufficient insulation, despite when it was built.
 Some 90 percent of U.S. homes are under-insulated, reports the North American Insulation Manufacturers Association (NAIMA).
 Fortunately, adding insulation is simple, with products readily available at your local home improvement store.

 One of the most cost-effective and easiest types of insulation to work with is expanded polystyrene (EPS) rigid foam boards.
 EPS panels are simple to cut to size without creating a mess, are recyclable and can be installed throughout your home, including in walls, floors, ceilings and foundation walls.
 A similar material, graphite polystyrene (GPS), also is easy to work with, and provides even higher insulating power, according to manufacturers.
 One of the EPS and GPS brands available at home improvement stores such as Home Depot and Lowe’s is R-Tech insulation from Insulfoam.
 “R-Tech EPS and GPS insulations offer some of the highest insulating power per dollar,” says Michael McAuley, Insulfoam general manager.